isaacs/node-glob/README.md

 If you are running many `glob` operations, you can pass a Glob object as the `options` argument to a subsequent operation to shortcut some `stat` and `readdir` calls.
-At the very least, you may pass in shared `symlinks`, `statCache`, and `cache` options, so that parallel glob operations will be sped up by sharing information about the filesystem.
+At the very least, you may pass in shared `symlinks`, `statCache`, `realpathCache`, and `cache` options, so that parallel glob operations will be sped up by sharing information about the filesystem.

 * `cwd` The current working directory in which to search.
 Defaults to `process.cwd()`.